-clearremotepwrmgmt Deletes the management information of the remote power management function.
+clearremotepwrmgmt Deletes the management information of the remote power management function (Remote Cabinet Interface over LAN: RCIL) of SPARC M10 systems.

 console Connects to the control domain console.

 deleteboard Releases the system board (PSB) from the physical partition (PPAR) configuration.